Writing Center Fellows

 Freshmen, sophomores, juniors, and all graduate students are invited to apply.
 We look for representation from the full range of disciplines in the humanities, social sciences, and sciences and engineering.
 Since this is the best job on campus – not that we’re biased – competition for positions is fierce.

-- Engage in preparatory reading and discussion for training over the summer and in early September.
+- Engage in preparatory reading and discussion for training in September.

 - Attend one "launch" meeting for scheduling purposes each semester.